Hanuman Garhi Temple: History

-Hanuman Garhi temple is located near Ram Janmabhoomi.
-In 1855, the Nawab of Awadh BUILT the temple.
+Later, The Bairag occupied the land by defeating Nawab Shujauddula the King of Awadh.
+They removed the Mosque and built a new temple for Lord Hanuman.
+Some Muslims thought that Hanuman Garhi was built on a mosque.
+Therefore they tried to break the temple many times but failed.
+In 1855, the Nawab of Awadh granted land revenue to build the temple.
 Historian Sarvepalli Gopal has said that the 1855 dispute was not for the Ayodhya temple dispute but for the Hanuman Garhi temple.